Kiamehr5/RaspberryPi-AutoCar/README.md

 What if i get an error/have a question?
 Either email Freenove** at sale@freenove.com or email me at kiamehr13922014@gmail.com(SEE DISCLAIMER).

 # Disclamers
-This is licensed under the CC BY-NC-SA 3.0 (Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License) See LICENSE.txt
+This is licensed under the CC BY-NC-SA 3.0 (Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License) [License website](https://creativecommons.org/licenses/by-nc-sa/3.0/) See LICENSE.txt

 ** Copyright © 2016 - 2025 Freenove.
 All rights reserved.
 *Raspberry Pi is a trademark of Raspberry Pi Ltd